Why omicron is crushing hospitals — even though cases are often milder than delta

 "And that's a big difference," says Stanford's Ozdalga.
 "That's where you get a diagnosis of pneumonia versus bronchitis, which is what we're really seeing in the current version of the virus."

 The percentage of patients needing mechanical ventilation is about half of what it was during last year's winter surge, according to the new CDC data.
-And researchers at Kaiser Permanente found the number of hospitalized patients on a ventilator was 74% lower than those infected with delta.
+And researchers at Kaiser Permanente found that hospitalized patients were 74% less likely to be on a ventilator than those infected with delta.

 But doctors stress that omicron is still able to cause the exact same lung problems that have become the hallmark of the disease: "It still happens, and we've got a lot of people on the ventilator in our ICU right now who have that exact same thing," says Bartolome.